12remember/quantascan-backend/README.md

 ### Heroku changes database credentials every x time(months+) > resulting in failing to store new data
 If you know a way to to prevent this, please let me know

+### Verify Data and error handling
+Backend - get insights in data quality and dealing with errors for a better uptime

 ### General - Idea's to improve insights or dataflow
 Let me know if you have idea's to improve quantascan.io.